 To make my gluten cherry pie, we'll start with the dough.
 You know I am all about making things easy, especially because I know gluten free and allergy friendly baking can be intimidating or overwhelming at first.
 Enter: store bought pie crust mix!

 This post is totally not sponsored - I just love the stuff!
-I used Bob's Red Mill GF Pie Crust Mix to make my blackberry pie and I knew it would work great here, too.
+I used Bob's Red Mill GF Pie Crust Mix to make my blackberry pie and also use it for my gluten free pop tarts... so I knew it would work great here, too.
 All you need to do is cut butter into the mix to form a crumbly dough, then add ice cold water, a bit at a time, until the dough JUST comes together.

 Split the dough in half, flatten to a round disc, and wrap each one in plastic wrap.
 Chill in the refrigerator for at least 1 hour.